tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 2/Level

 You can use this item’s powers only while helpless (including asleep) or stunned.
-Against an enemy, cast the wizard spell [sleep](../Classes/Wizard.md#sleep) at 3rd level (champion: 7th level; epic: 9th level), using Charisma or Wisdom to cast the spell.
+Against an enemy, cast the wizard spell [sleep](../Classes/Wizard.md#sleep) at 3rd level, 7th level at champion tier, and 9th level at epic tier, using Charisma or Wisdom to cast the spell.
 With a friendly creature anywhere in the world that you know, for a battle or scene you can communicate in a dream: a sleeping creature experiences this as their own dream, while to a waking one you show up as a vision only they can see.

 **Quirk:** Daydreamer.